viadee/camunda-kafka-polling-client/README.md

 #### Further configurations

 Further configurations can be made via the application.properties file, e.g. setting the polling interval (default: every 30000 ms).

+## Collaboration

+The project is operated and further developed by the viadee Consulting AG in Münster, Westphalia.
+* Community contributions to the project are welcome: Please open Github-Issues with suggestions (or PR), which we can then edit in the team.
+* We are also looking for further partners who have interesting process data to refine our tooling as well as partners that are simply interested in a discussion about AI and data warehouses in the context of business process automation.

+## Roadmap
+This software component is considered to be stable and ready for production use.
+However, we plan to extend on it if there is demand or if the Camunda APIs change.